roman01la/uix/README.md

   [:button {:on-click on-click} child])
 ```

-### Production optimizations
-When built with `goog.DEBUG` set to `false`, at runtime Hiccup elements skip `React.createElement` calls by directly emitting React elements.

 ### Lazy loading components
 Loading React components on-demand as Closure modules.
 See [code splitting](https://clojurescript.org/guides/code-splitting) guide and how lazy loading is used in React with Suspense: [guide](https://reactjs.org/docs/code-splitting.html).
 ```clj